rhirons/python_work/README.md

 -py_encode.py-

-Simple python script to batch convert video files in ffmpeg using the Nvidia hardware decoding & encoding libraries.
+Simple script to batch convert video files in ffmpeg using the Nvidia hardware decoding & encoding libraries.
 The script will process all video files in a folder called batch and convert to h264 mkv files.
 The audio stream of the file will not be touched and simply copied.

+-py_excel_writer.py-

+A python script to take in an XML based .nessus file and convert it to an xlsx spreadsheet.
+WIP